Lythraceae (loosestrife family) Lagerstroemia

 Lagerstroemia indica crape myrtle

-An old specimen with multiple stems may be seen at 611 Alvarado Row on the left of the house.
-Groups were planted in 1975 on Campus Drive East where it approaches Junipero Serra Boulevard.
-A disfiguring powdery mildew (Erysiphe lagerstroemiae) needs to be controlled by copper fungicide in spring, and with lime-sulfur in winter, but mildew resistant plants have become available, the result of an extensive crape myrtle breeding program at the US National Arboretum starting in the 1960s.
-These hybrids, mostly with the Japanese crape myrtle, L. fauriei (sometimes known as L. subcostata var. fauriei), have proved to be immensely successful in horticulture.
-The program’s late head, Donald Egolf, has recently been honored posthumously in the name given to L. indica and L. fauriei hybrids: L. × egolfii.
+An old, multi-trunked specimen stands to the left of the house at 611 Alvarado Row.
+Remnants of groups planted in 1975 grow on Campus Drive just east of the driveway to Enchanted Broccoli Forest (1115 Campus Drive), likely L. indica.
+Powdery mildew can be troublesome, but mildew-resistant plants emerged from an extensive U.S. National Arboretum crape myrtle breeding program begun in the 1960s.
+These hybrids, mostly with the Japanese crape myrtle, L. fauriei (sometimes known as L. subcostata var. fauriei), have proved immensely successful in horticulture.
+The program’s late head, Donald Egolf, was honored posthumously in the name given to L. indica and L. fauriei hybrids: L. ×egolfii.

 ‘Natchez’ cultivar of crape myrtle on south side of Old Union.
 Sairus Patel, 2 Jul 2019